p-vale/citylife-indicators/README.md

 Please note that public code and data must comply with GDPR guidelines, thus the analyses are somewhat limited.
 Specifics are provided below and in each file.

+## Folders

+"./data" contains copies of all the data needed for the indicators.
+"./ra" contains a series of complete indicators for the city of Ravenna (IT) that expands the examples provided both in terms of analysis and design.

 ## Indicators